bennn/gfd-oopsla-2023/oopsla-2023/oopsla-23-response.md

 > unsurprising fact that there are many low-performing configurations that are
 > hard to get out of.

-Prior work says little about getting out of slow configurations.
+Prior work says almost nothing about getting out of slow configurations.
 Moreover, the GTP benchmarks are not a collection of pathological cases --- they are a diverse collection of applications that aim to capture the full experience of programming in Typed Racket.